Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

 ```

 If this is still 0, then you'll have to install the cuda and cudnn versions that match version in `nvidia-smi` command output.
 Also see if you tensorflow version is for CPU or GPU.

+## How to replicate

+* Write down your intended configuration in the config.json file.
+Or reuse an existing one.
+  * Change TFT related parameters in the `"model_parameters"` section.
+  * To train all 60 epochs change `"early_stopping_patience"` to 60.
+Default is `5`.
+  * To add/remove new features or for different population cut use the `"data"` section.
+  * To create rurality cut set `"rurality_cut"` to  `true`.
+Default is `false`.
+Since we are not using it currently.
+  * `Data` section also has the train/validation/test split.
+  * Use the `preprocess` section to remove outliers during the data preparation.
+  * **Note**: Changing the order or spelling of the json keys will require chaning the [Parameters.py](/Class/Parameters.py) accordingly.

+* Use the data prepration [notebook](/notebooks/Data_preparation.ipynb) or [script](/script/prepare_data.py) to create the merged data.
+  * Make sure to pass the correct config.json file.
+  * Check the folder paths in `args` class, whether they are consistent.
+  * Depending on your configuration it can create the merged file of all counties, based on a population cut (e.g. top 500 counties) or rurality cut.
+All counties are saved in `Total.csv`, population cut in `Top_X.csv` where `X` is the number of top counties by population.
+Rurality is saved in `Rurality_cut.csv`.
+  * Currently there is a option to either remove outliers from the input and target, or not.
+Removing target outliers can decrease anomalies in the learning.
+But changing the ground truth like this is not often desirable, so you can set it to false in the `preprocess` section in the configuration.
+  * Note that, scaling and splitting are not done here, but later during training and infering.

+* Use the training [notebook](/notebooks/Train.ipynb) or [script](/script/train.py) to train and interpret the model.
+  * Make sure to pass the correct config.json file.
+  * Check the folder paths in `args` class, whether they are consistent.
+  * This file reads the merged feature file, splits it into train/validation/test, scales the input and target if needed, then passes them to the model.
+  * The interpretation is done for both the final model and the model with best validation loss.
+  * Note the path where the models are checkpointed.
+  * Using vscode you can also open the tensorboard to review the training logs.
+  * The prediction is saved as csv file for any future visualizations.

+* The inference [notebook](/notebooks/Inference.ipynb) or [script](/script/inference.py) can be used to infer a previously checkpointed model and interpret it.
+  * Same as before, recheck the config.json file and `args` class.
+Make sure they are same as the model you are going to infer.
+  * Set the model path to the checkpoint model you want to infer.

 ## Usage guideline